MY ACADEMIC CV

-I am a first year student with the fully funded E4 Doctoral Training Partnership.
+I am a final year student with the fully funded E4 Doctoral Training Partnership.
 As a member of Dr. Isla Myers-Smith's research group Team Shrub, I am researching the relationships between tundra shrub dynamics and a range of abiotic conditions.
-My research will take me up to Qikiqtaruk - Herschel Island in the Canadian Arctic.
+My research has taken me up to Qikiqtaruk - Herschel Island in the Canadian Arctic.
 Click here to read more about my ongoing projects!

 MSC - UNIVERSITY OF BRITISH COLUMBIA

 As a member of Dr. Greg Henry's Tundra Ecology Lab, I conducted fieldwork at Alexandra Fiord (Ellesmere Island) and researched the impact of long term experimental warming on Arctic white heather by employing novel dendroecology methods, and found that amplified warming is immediately reflected in plant growth and reproduction, although the extent of this relationship is strongly regional.

 BSC - UNIVERSITY OF ST ANDREWS

 I developed a taste for adventure and environmental science during my undergraduate degree in Physical Geography.
 I won the Edwards Prize for distinction in the pursuit of fieldwork and presentation for my thesis 'Exploring public perceptions toward geomorphological risk in Lyme Regis, Dorset'.